An angular-momentum preserving dissipative model for the point-mass N -body problem: Conclusion

 The topology of flow lines in the dissipative Kepler system undergoes a transition as the dissipation strength increases, where the separatrix of bounded (captured) and unbounded (scattering) orbits in the conservative case reconnects with the weak-center-manifold (from $(r_e, v_e)$) linking to escaping orbits.
 This reconnection creates a new division between captured and scattered orbits, where all approaches between bodies are bounded and lead to circularization.

+Collision orbits in the conservative and dissipative settings are fundamentally different.
+While in the conservative case regularized collision orbits oscillate along a segment with infinite velocity at the origin, in the dissipative case, for any $\alpha>0$, a collision orbit with $\dot r(0)<0$ moves monotonically toward the origin with finite velocity.

 As mentioned above, the Kepler system corresponds to the homographic dynamics of any planar central configuration under dissipation.
-For sufficiently small dissipation and nonzero angular momentum, any such configurations in the circular equilibrium basins of attraction will have their homothetic (radial) motion damped.
-This leads any central configuration to purely rotational motion and therefore to a relative equilibrium.
-We showed that the circularization dynamics inside these basins are governed by a weak-center-manifold.
+For sufficiently small dissipation and nonzero angular momentum, configurations in the basins of attraction of the circular equilibrium have their homothetic (radial) motion damped, leading to purely rotational motion and hence to a relative equilibrium.
+For sufficiently strong dissipation, any homothethic approach invariably leads to a relative equilibrium, with rotation given by its initial angular momentum.
+In the dissipative case, purely homothetic solutions lead to collisions with finite velocity, as described above and in more detail in Section \ref{Sec:Coll}.
+Although we expect these same topologies for the dissipated Kepler system for any radial exponent $d > 1$, the correspondence with homographic motion still relies on the extra symmetry of the $d=3$ case.

-With the addition of bodies in the system ($N > 2$), the lack of a minimum to the energy changes the dynamics in the circularization attractor basin, as dissipation goes on forever and collisions may occur.
-Despite the rapidly growing complexity with the addition of bodies, even in the conservative case, the simpler two-bodies scenario may hint on the stabilization of orbits near large primaries for long periods of time.

 To extend the current model, one could consider the effect of rotation of bodies, reintroducing some of the neglected tidal effects.
-Moreover, to increase flexibility, one may also assing different dissipation strengths amongst pairs of bodies, $\alpha \to \alpha_{ij} = \alpha_i \alpha_j$, adapting to realistic scenarios where the primary bodies respond differently to tides due to its inner structure.
+Moreover, to increase flexibility, one may also assign different dissipation strengths amongst pairs of bodies, $\alpha \to \alpha_{ij} = \alpha_i \alpha_j$, adapting to realistic scenarios where the primary bodies respond differently to tides due to its inner structure.

 \bmhead{Acknowledgements}